dabeaz/curio/docs/devel.rst

 are a few considerations to keep in mind when writing library functions.

-First, if you need to perform some kind of cleanup action such as killing a helper task, you'll probably want to wrap it in a ``try-finally`` block like this::
+If you need to perform some kind of cleanup action such as killing a helper task, you'll probably want to wrap it in a ``try-finally`` block like this::